 Uphance is one connected apparel operations platform built for brands running wholesale and DTC simultaneously with warehouse or 3PL complexity, where PLM, production, inventory, orders, warehouse execution, payments, and reporting work as one system, not as a portfolio.

-Aptean's apparel ERP portfolio is a collection of six separately acquired products (ABS, Exenta, Full Circle, Momentis, Prima, RLM), each with its own architecture, data model, and operational focus.
-Uphance is one connected apparel operations platform built for brands running wholesale and DTC simultaneously, where PLM, production, inventory, orders, warehouse execution, payments, and reporting work as one system, not six.
+Aptean's apparel offering is a portfolio of six separately acquired products (ABS, Exenta, Full Circle, Momentis, Prima, RLM), each with its own architecture, data model, and operational center of gravity.
+The products are sold as one portfolio but operate as distinct products.
+Brands whose operating model spans multiple lanes (wholesale plus DTC, production plus warehouse, multi-channel reporting) end up either picking one product and bridging the gaps through middleware, or running two Aptean products together with the same integration cost as running tools from two different vendors.
+Uphance is one connected apparel platform built for brands running wholesale and DTC simultaneously, where PLM, production, inventory, orders, warehouse execution, payments, and reporting share a single data model.

 Aptean's apparel ERP portfolio is six separately acquired products, not one platform with six modules.
 ABS, Exenta, Full Circle, Momentis, Prima, and RLM each entered the Aptean portfolio with their own codebase, data model, and customer base, and they remain technologically separate products today.